-Direct Debit Georgia LLC ("the Company") is a limited liability company incorporated on 7 March 2006 with legal address at 106 Beliashvili Street, Tbilisi, Georgia.
-The Company offers payment services via cash desks or self service terminals as well as maintenance services of self service terminals.
+Direct Debit Georgia LLC ("the Company") is a limited liability company incorporated on 7 March 2006 with legal address at 106 Beliashvili Street, Tbilisi, Georgia and the identification number: 205130464.

+The Company offers payment services via cash desks or self service terminals as well as maintenance services of self service terminals which are principal activities.